 Part of a larger plan for sewer services in our community

 This conveyance project is the result of the extensive Comox Valley Sewer System Liquid Waste Management Planning process (LWMP) which started in 2018, and was developed over three years with the input of a public and technical advisory committee.

 The LWMP identified solutions for conveyance, treatment and resource recovery and included extensive public engagement throughout the process.
 Input was collected from the community and technical experts and was reported on throughout each stage of the process.
 Learn more about this plan.

 Watch here for updates on next steps for the Sewer Conveyance Project:

-- Winter/Spring 2023: In advance of construction, a public information campaign will be launched, including open houses to share anticipated construction and traffic impacts.
+- Fall 2023: In advance of construction, a public information campaign will be launched, including open houses to share anticipated construction and traffic impacts.

-- Spring 2023: An Alternative Approval Process for long term borrowing will be held.
+- Fall 2023: An Alternative Approval Process for long term borrowing will be held.
 Watch for more details on how to participate.

-- Summer 2023: Estimated start of construction, which is expected to last 18-24 months.
+- Winter/Spring 2024: Estimated start of construction, which is expected to last 24 months.
 Communication will continue throughout the project including notice of lane closures and traffic impacts.
 The CVRD will work diligently with its contractor to avoid construction during peak times.